Dancing For Fitness: Using Dance as a Health and Fitness Routine

 This exercise is inspired by a classic ballet move, which is known as arabesque.
 It works the same way as the arabesque by toning the glutes and the thigh muscles.

 This routine is slightly lower in impact.
 It improves the stability, flexibility, and endurance of the body.
+Those who are interested can look into private pilates classes within their area, especially if they have been looking for something that can help improve their core strength.
 The dance focuses on muscle strength, the core, and postural alignment.
 The dance is great for toning the muscles.
 Many moves that are dance inspired by Pilates include:

 They work on the thigh muscles, which include the quads and glutes.
 It is a combination of basic ballet positions with an extra leg movement.

 A standard pilates roll up move works on the back and the abs.
 The workout is very great for building upper body strength and stability.

 For a high-energy workout, I use Zumba.
 It includes aerobics and some dance moves of Latin American descent.
 Zumba involves a whole body workout which is really fulfilling.
 The dance has helped me in toning my muscles and improving my overall body endurance and strength.
 Some of the most effective Zumba dance moves include: